succinctlabs/op-succinct/book/validity/experimental/altda.md

 ## AltDA Contract Configuration

-Before deploying or updating contracts, generate the AltDA-specific range verification key, aggregation verification key, and rollup config hash with the correct feature flag.
-This ensures the range verification key commitment matches the AltDA range ELF:
+Before deploying or updating contracts, regenerate the range verification key commitment and rollup config hash with the `altda` feature flag so they match the AltDA range ELF.
+The aggregation verification key is shared across DA variants:

 ```bash
 # From the repository root